The Lorentz-Violating effects in charged particle systems

-At the same time, the sector the fermionic described from the Dirac theory plays a central role in describing the relativistic dynamics of spin-half particles, such as the electron, and is one of the most successful and applied theories in physics, widely used both in the description of fundamental theories and in approximations via effective theories, given its phenomenological potential.
+The search for a theory capable of unifying the fundamental interactions of nature seems to be one of the main objectives of current theoretical physicists.
+In this sense, theories beyond the Standard Model of elementary particle physics have shown themselves to be candidates for this ``\textit{new physics}" and this fact has motivated the investigation of scenarios in which some of the most fundamental principles of nature, among them, Lorentz symmetry, may be violated at high energy scales.
+In this context, many effective theories that incorporate Lorentz invariance violation (LIV) emerge as direct and phenomenologically consistent approaches to describe potential residual effects of a still unknown fundamental theory, such as quantum gravity or string theories \cite{mattingly2005modern,liberati2013tests,amelino2013quantum,kostelecky1989spontaneous}.
+Among the main effective theories, the Standard-Model Extension (SME), developed by Kostelecký and collaborators, provides a consistent, systematic and renormalizable framework that introduces LIV terms in the sectors of the Standard Model and gravity, in addition to, of course, relativistic quantum electrodynamics \cite{colladay1998lorentz,kostelecky2004gravity,kostelecky2022lorentz}.
+Numerous investigations across different physical systems seek to detect possible violations of this symmetry and other fundamental symmetries, ranging from highly energetic particles in accelerators to low-energy atomic systems, where such effects may be detectable thanks to advances in high-precision atomic spectroscopy techniques \cite{hohensee2013limits,bluhm2006overview,d2024irreducible,derevianko2018detecting,yerokhin2020self}.
+At the same time, the fermionic sector described from the Dirac theory plays a central role in describing the relativistic dynamics of spin-half particles, such as the electron, and is one of the most successful and applied theories in physics, widely used both in the description of fundamental theories and in approximations via effective theories, given its phenomenological potential.
 In this sense, a generalization via the introduction of effective terms that violate Lorentz invariance in the Lagrangian of the fermionic sector allows us to obtain the modified Dirac equation.